|Nutrition Facts (per serving)|

-- In very large bowl, combine flour, salt, sugar and baking powder and mix well to blend.
+In a very large bowl, combine flour, salt, sugar, and baking powder and mix well to blend.

-- To make one 9" layer from this recipe, combine 2-2/3 cups of the mix, 1-1/2 teaspoons vanilla, 1/3 cup oil, 2 eggs, and 2/3 cup milk.
-Use a 9" pan with sides that are at least 2" tall.
-Bake for 25-35 minutes or until the cake tests done with a toothpick.
+To make one 9-inch layer from this recipe, combine 2 2/3 cups of the mix, 1 1/2 teaspoons vanilla, 1/3 cup oil, 2 eggs, and 2/3 cup milk.
+Use a 9-inch pan with sides that are at least 2 inches tall.
+Bake at 350 F for 25 to 35 minutes or until the cake test is done with a toothpick.